Jitterbit Cloud Studio Project Reporter¶

 Pretty-print Source Project: Rewrites the current project to be expanded (pretty-printed) JSON.

-Compress Source Project: Rewrites the current project to remove whitespace from the JSON.
+Compact Source Project: Compacts the current project by rewriting it to remove whitespace from the JSON.

 - Cloud Studio projects that are UTF-8 encoded are now supported.
 An error when loading certain projects encoded with UTF-8 has been fixed.

 - An issue with the macOS build and installation has been fixed and a new macOS version has been released.

 - When the application starts, it checks online to see if a newer version of the application is available for download.
 If so, it asks if you’d like to go to the download page.
 This same test can be initiated from a menu item in the application.